 This provision under Companies Acts section 190 states that there were a few numbers of resolutions that cannot approve without prior notice given to the company.

-A special notice shall only be provided by the board members that hold 1 percent of the total voting power or have holding shares of not less than 5 Lakh rupees.
+After getting a successful approval of company registration, there are few things needs to be considered, such as a special notice shall be provided by the board members that hold 1 percent of the total voting power or have holding shares of not less than 5 Lakh rupees.

 A Resolution Requiring Special Notice

 The Companies Act 2014, section 115, mainly gives the stress on resolutions requiring special notice.
 Special resolutions and resolutions requiring special notice are entirely a different thing altogether.
 The former deal with the approval of notice under section 114 of the Act is a procedure of approving the resolution by the member at the company’s annual general meeting.

 It’s worth noting that the special notice doesn’t always signify that the specific resolution is an important one.
 Generally speaking, all matter that comes under the radar of particular notice is ordinary resolutions.